Diva Boy

-Diva Boy is a studio album released on 4 January 2019, featuring songs recorded by English singer-songwriter Sam Smith in 2008, when they were 16 years old.
+Diva Boy is an unauthorized studio album released on 4 January 2019, featuring songs recorded by the English singer-songwriter Sam Smith in 2008, when they were 16 years old.
 Smith and their first record label Venus & Mars Music parted ways in 2010 and the singer did not have creative control over his own music.
 The album was released without Smith's approval.
 It includes songs written mainly by John Conlon, Victoria Hemmings and William John Pearce.
 Two versions of the album were released, one with 10 tracks, and the "Film Soundtrack" version with 15 songs.